alan-turing-institute/tapas/docs/source/dataset-schema.rst

 file, the “table schema” (not to be confused with the JSON schema which describes the format of any table schema).

-This document describes the types of data understood by prive along with their representations.
+This document describes the types of data understood by ``TAPAS`` along with their representations.

 JSON format